MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Score-Board/content.md

 You may have noticed that the past few chapters we've been wiring buttons up, but they aren't doing anything.
 That's because our game reducers are just returning `state` still!

 In the next few chapters, we're going to update those to actually change the state.
+Our Score Board now **uses Redux/Flux to manage application state!**

 # Now Commit